ShahiTukda/CTF-Writeups/Basics/Talking to Web/URL Encoding/README.md

 ```

-This came back as a clean `404 Not Found` from Werkzeug — a normal,
+This came back as a clean `404 Not Found` from Werkzeug, a normal,
-well-formed HTTP response, not a malformed-request error.
+well formed HTTP response, not a malformed request error.
 That told me
-the request syntax itself wasn't the problem; the server just wasn't
+the request syntax itself wasn't the problem.
+The server just wasn't
 seeing the path I intended.
-Typing multi-line raw HTTP by hand into an
+Typing multi line raw HTTP by hand into an
 interactive session gives no real visibility into the exact bytes being
 sent, so I switched to building the request explicitly with `printf`,
-piped straight into `nc`:
+piped straight into `nc`.

 ```bash